Version control using Subversion

 Also, if you use SVN on a pre-production or production environment, changes might be delivered without previous testing on the development environment, which is strictly forbidden.

-Learn more about setting up and working with SVN in the SVN documentation.
+Learn more about setting up and working with SVN: official vendor documentation (SVN).

 Key concepts